patrickbuckingham/fromscratch/readme.md

 # Web Development

-This file assumes you want a project that has finished React Setup, but nothing more.
+This file assumes you want a project that has finished React Class Components, but nothing more.

 ## Getting Started